christianheine/jorel/README.md

 ### Experimental Feature: Tool Use

 JorEl supports an experimental feature for incorporating toolkits to extend the capabilities of the language model.
 This allows the model to invoke external tools during interactions, enabling tasks such as fetching weather data, querying databases, or any other custom functionality.

 #### Setting up Tool Use

-To use tools, define a toolkit with the required tools and pass it to the `generate` method.
+To use tools, define a toolkit with the required tools and pass it to the `ask`, `json` or `generate` methods.

 A tool should include:

 - `name`: A unique name for the tool.
 - `description`: A description of what the tool does.